-- a) ambient pressure: 86 kPa to 106 kPa; - b) temperature: within the range defined by the manufacturer for the equipment, if a range is defined; if no range is so defined by the manufacturer, the recommended range is 15 °C to 30 °C; - c) relative humidity: within the range defined by the manufacturer for the equipment, for processing of paper and card media only, if no range is so defined by the manufacturer, the recommended range is 40 % to 70 %.
+- a) ambient pressure: 86 kPa to 106 kPa; - b) ambient temperature: within the range defined by the manufacturer for the equipment, if a range is defined; if no range is so defined by the manufacturer, the recommended range is 15 °C to 30 °C; - c) relative humidity: within the range defined by the manufacturer for the equipment, for processing of paper and card media only, if no range is so defined by the manufacturer, the recommended range is 40 % to 70 %.

-For equipment whose noise emissions vary with ambient temperature in a prescribed manner (e.g. by varying the speeds of air-moving devices), the room temperature during the measurement shall be 23 °C $\pm$ 2 °C.
+For equipment whose noise emissions vary with ambient temperature in a prescribed manner (e.g. by varying the speeds of air-moving devices), the ambient temperature shall be 23 °C $\pm$ 2 °C for at least one measurement.
+Supplemental measurements at temperatures relevant to the equipment's expected use may be performed by controlling the ambient temperature or by simulating the equipment's operation.
+If there is spatial variation in the ambient temperature, the temperature shall be measured near where the equipment is most sensitive to the ambient temperature, such as an airflow inlet.

-For equipment whose noise emissions vary with altitude in a prescribed manner (e.g. by varying the speeds of air-moving devices), either the altitude of the test room shall be less than or equal to 500 m, or the equipment shall be tested under conditions simulating its operation at an altitude less than or equal to 500 m.
+For equipment whose noise emissions vary with altitude (i.e. ambient pressure) in a prescribed manner (e.g. by varying the speeds of air-moving devices), either the altitude of the test room shall be less than or equal to 500 m above sea level, or the equipment shall be tested under conditions simulating its operation at an altitude less than or equal to 500 m above sea level.
+Supplemental measurements at different altitudes relevant to the equipment's expected use may be performed at such altitudes or by simulating the equipment's operation.

-NOTE This variation of speed of air-moving devices does not refer to the changing speed that is already accounted for in the correction for ambient pressure specified in 7.9.1.
+NOTE 1 This variation of speed of air-moving devices does not refer to the changing speed that is already accounted for in the correction for ambient pressure specified in 7.9.1.